ro6ertkenny/kai-memory-palace/k8s/ops+provisioning/control-plane/README.md

 If you are new to control-plane operations:

-1. Understand the lifecycle split (Day-1 vs Day-2)
+1. Understand the bootstrap → control-plane boundary
-2. Review control-plane component responsibilities
+2. Study control plane component responsibilities
-3. Study certificate and trust relationships
+3. Learn certificate and trust ownership
-4. Reference the rpi-cluster for concrete examples
+4. Review upgrade and failure implications

-This directory assumes familiarity with basic Kubernetes primitives.
+The control plane is where Kubernetes becomes **authoritative**.

 ---